skambh/Grizzlies/README.md

 python tests/tpc_h_benchmark.py --data_set **path_to_folder_with_data**
 ```

-When running the benchmark, you can configure the script to run using Grizzlies or Pandas, by configuring the test_mode variable on line 23
+When running the benchmark, you can configure the script to run using Grizzlies or Pandas, by configuring the test_mode variable on line 23.

+The queries in the tpc-h benchmarks don't make enough queries to meet the threshold Grizzlies requires to auto create an index.
+To account for this, you can run the benchmark 5-6 times, which will cause Grizzlies to build persistent statistics across runs.
+After doing this for a few times, Grizzlies will then properly create the index on a later run.

 ### Running Tests